mohsinalimat/ContainerScrollViewController/README.md

 ### shouldAdjustContainerViewForKeyboard

-A boolean value that determines whether or not the container view controller's `additionalSafeAreaInsets` property is adjusted when the keyboard is presented.
+A Boolean value that determines whether or not the container view controller's `additionalSafeAreaInsets` property is adjusted when the keyboard is presented.

 * `true` - When the keyboard is presented, the container view controller's `additionalSafeAreaInsets.bottom` property is adjusted to compensate for the portion of the scroll view that is overlapped by the keyboard, ensuring that all of the embedded view's content is accessible via scrolling.
 This is the default value.